squaredev-io/whitebox/docs/mkdocs/docs/tutorial/sdk.md

 !!! warning

     Make sure you add the actuals if you already know them, because as of now, there's no ability to add them at a later time by updating the inference rows.

-## Metrics Calculation

-The metrics are automatically calculated in a set interval for all models in the database.

-### Metric Requirements

-All metrics require that inferences are provided for the specific model.
-If not, the whole process is skipped.
-Each metric though has different requirements that need to be fulfilled in order to be calculated:

-#### Drifting Metrics

-- Inferences
-- Training Dataset

-#### Performance Metrics

-- Inferences
-- Actuals for the inferences

-!!! note

-    If actuals aren't provided for all inferences, then **ONLY the inferences that have actuals** will be used for the calculation of the drifting metrics.

-#### Feature Metrics

-- Inferences

-### Monitors

-### Alerts

-Once the metrics reports have been produced, the monitoring alert pipeline is triggered.
-This means that if you have created any model monitors for a specific metric, alerts will be created if certain criteria are met, based on the thresholds and the monitor types you have specified.